-Right winger Brian McGrattan scored his first goal of the season, and defenseman Chris Butler notched his second with 3.6 seconds left in overtime as the Flames registered a 2-1 overtime victory Thursday against the Carolina Hurricanes at the Scotiabank Saddledome.
+McGrattan scored his first goal of the season, and Butler notched his second with 3.6 seconds left in overtime as the Flames registered a 2-1 victory Thursday against the Carolina Hurricanes at the Scotiabank Saddledome.

-Center Jeff Skinner scored the lone goal for the Hurricanes (13-13-7).
-That was the only blemish of the night for Flames goaltender Karri Ramo, who made 29 saves, including 15 in the final period as Carolina controlled the play late.
+Center Jeff Skinner scored for the Hurricanes, the only blemish of the night for Flames goalie Karri Ramo, who made 29 saves.

 Calgary's enforcer, McGrattan, broke a scoreless stalemate with just over two minutes remaining in the second period.
-He fired a shot from the slot through goalie Justin Peters' legs for his first goal since April.
+He fired a shot from the slot through goalie Justin Peters' legs.

 The Flames are headed out on a five-game road-swing that starts Saturday in Buffalo against the Sabres.
 The Hurricanes wrap up their four-game trip with Saturday's visit to the Phoenix Coyotes.